MSDarshan91/course_advanced_dbt/models/docs/docs_bingeflix.md

 This section contains documentation from the Bingeflix Users table.

 {% docs bingeflix_table_users %}
-This table stores user profile information, including personal details, account status, and regional data.
+This table stores information about Bingeflix users, including user IDs, usernames, email addresses, subscription start dates, and other relevant user details
 {% enddocs %}

 {% docs bingeflix_column_user_id %}
-Unique identifier of the Bingeflix user.
+The unique identifier of the user.
 {% enddocs %}

 {% docs bingeflix_column_created_at_user %}